-Now, we are entering the third fintech wave, which will be characterised by collaboration between banks and challenger fintech companies.
+Now, we are in the third FinTech wave, which will be characterised by collaboration between banks and challenger FinTech companies.
 While banks would like to innovative on their own, their massive size and the colossal costs that they would surely need to bear make doing so a formidable, if not insurmountable task.

-Banks aren’t going anywhere.
-So, while both sides would probably prefer to do things differently, the reality is that through collaborating with each other, they both stand to win, and crucially, the finance sector will continue to evolve as a result of fintech-led disruption.
+While both sides would probably prefer to do things differently, the reality is that through collaborating with each other, they both stand to win, and crucially, the finance sector will continue to evolve as a result of FinTech-led disruption.

 Why customer data will decide the future winners in finance